xunker/SonyMDRemote/protocol/CASSETTE_WALKMAN.md

 Start of message is signaled by high for 5ms, followed by low for 2ms.

-`Zero` is indicated by 2ms low followed by 400us of high.
+`Zero` is indicated by 550-600us high followed by 2ms of low.

-`One` is indicated by 2ms high followed by 400us of low.
+`One` is indicated by 2ms high followed by 550-600us of low.

 Messages are only sent when a button is pushed, or if the player does an automatic action (like triggering of auto-reverse at the end of the side of a tape).